sakamies/memelib/README.md

 <details>
 <summary>A brief tutorial on imports & objects</summary>

-You can use whatever names you want by using destructuring.
+You can use whatever names you want with the `as` keyword.

 ```
 import { id as myid } from './memelib.js'